-The solution to this limitation has come from the Unicode Consortium, a nonprofit organization that specifies how text is represented in modern software products and standards.
+The solution to these problems has come from the Unicode Consortium, a nonprofit organization that specifies how text is represented in modern software products and standards.
 Along with Apple, consortium members include HP, IBM, Microsoft, Oracle, SAP, Sun, Sybase, and Unisys.
 Today the Unicode Standard is supported in many operating systems, all modern browsers, and many other products.
 It represents one of the most significant advances in global software technology.

 As long as an application supports Unicode, this powerful standard allows you to include characters from different languages and different alphabets in a single document or web page and deliver it over multiple platforms, languages, and countries.
 You do not need to install or reconfigure software to display a wide range of characters and alphabets correctly if you use the default font installation.
-For example, the extended font set supplied in Mac OS X supports 26 languages, including Central European, Baltic, Greek, Turkish, Cyrillic, and Simplified Chinese.
+For example, the extended font set supplied in Mac OS X supports more than 53 languages, including Baltic, Greek, Punjabi, Turkish, Cyrillic, and Simplified Chinese, and even more for display only.
 Mac OS X also provides one of the most complete font sets for CJK (Chinese, Japanese, and Korean) fonts-as many as 32,500 characters in the Simplified Chinese font alone.

 The Unicode Standard assigns a range of numbers, or "tags," for a character group.
 For example, the characters A-Z are assigned the range 65-90.
-Greek characters are assigned the range 880-1023.
+Basic Greek characters are assigned the range 880-1023.
 In the past, Western font designers wanting to display Greek characters would simply insert the Greek "alpha" in the "a" cell, the Greek "beta" in the "b" cell, and so on.
 Today savvy font manufacturers use the official Unicode designation for each character.
 Dingbats and symbols are also used so commonly in multiple languages that the Unicode Consortium assigned these characters their own positions.
-This means that, in a Unicode font, familiar dingbat characters might not be accessible via the keyboard letter "n."
+In a Unicode font, familiar dingbat characters might not be accessible via the keyboard letter "n."
 Access to these characters depends on whether the application manufacturer accommodates the older input method.